Lockheed Martin F-35 Lightning II procurement: Switzerland

 The Swiss Air Force sought a replacement for its current fleet of Northrop F-5 and McDonnell Douglas F/A-18 Hornet aircraft.
 These aircraft had been scheduled to be replaced by the Saab Gripen, but this was blocked by Swiss voters in a 2014 referendum.
 In response, the Swiss government launched the Air 2030 program, seeking again to find a replacement aircraft.

 In March 2018, Swiss officials named the contenders in its Air 2030 program: The Saab Gripen E (disqualified in June 2019 as it was considered not ready to perform all tests), Dassault Rafale, Eurofighter Typhoon, Boeing F/A-18E/F Super Hornet and the Lockheed Martin F-35.
 The program has a budget of to cover both combat aircraft and ground-based air defense systems.

-In October 2018, it was reported by Jane's that the Swiss Air Force may limit the purchase to a single-engine fighter for budgetary reasons.
+In October 2018, it was reported by Janes that the Swiss Air Force may limit the purchase to a single-engine fighter for budgetary reasons.

 A team of four F-35s performed demonstrations for Swiss personnel at Payerne Air Base in June 2019.
 The aircraft was evaluated in a series of eight flights and compared with flights performed by other bidders.

 The Swiss population was asked whether or not to proceed with Air 2030 program in a referendum on 27 September 2020.
 The program was approved with a very slim margin of less than 9,000 votes.

 On 30 June 2021 the Swiss Federal Council proposed the acquisition of 36 F-35As to Parliament at a cost of up to 6 billion Swiss francs (US$6.5 billion), citing the aircraft's cost- and combat-effectiveness.
 However, it was later confirmed that the costs were capped for a period of just 10 years.
 It has also been reported that the operating costs would have been reduced by replacing some actual flying with bundled simulators.
 As in other countries, there have also been complaints that the F-35 is 3 dB louder than the F/A-18C/D, and the Liberal Greens promised to examine its environmental impact.
 The Swiss anti-military group GSoA also intended to contest the purchase in another national referendum supported by the Green Party of Switzerland and the Social Democratic Party of Switzerland (which previously managed to block the Gripen).
 In August 2022, they registered the initiative, with 120,000 people having signed in less than a year (with 100,000 required).
 The budget was narrowly approved by single majority, but rejecting the selection would have required a double majority.